 Have you ever driven past a landscape that had some problems with it?
-As a horticulturist and landscape consultant, my attention tends to be diverted whenever I see ‘Landscape No-No’s’ like this one.
+As a horticulturist and landscape consultant, my attention diverts whenever I see ‘Landscape No-No’s’ like this one.

 I recently shared the photo of the landscape, above, on my Facebook page and invited people to identify three things wrong with the landscape.
 I received a lot of comments including “looks like Versailles by the inept” and “shrubs arranged like funny looking ottomans spread across gravel.”

-It’s important to not that my reasons for showing examples like this isn’t to shame the homeowners.
-Rather, my goal is to help others to learn to identify problems and give them easy steps to correct or avoid them in the first place.
+It’s important to not that my reasons for showing examples like this aren’t to shame the homeowners.
+Instead, my goal is to help others to learn to identify problems and give them easy steps to correct or avoid them in the first place.

 So, using this landscape as an example, let’s look at the problems and later, focus on how to solve them:

-Now that we have identified the problems, we can now look to the solutions.
+Now that we have identified the problems, we can now look at the solutions.
 I will use the landscape above as my example:

 - Remove excess shrubs.
 Remove 24 of the existing 32 shrubs so that you are left with eight flowering shrubs.
 To decide what shrubs to remove, learn what type of shrub they are and look up how large they are at maturity.
 Then, make sure that the ones that remain have enough room to grow.
 Shrubs should be places up near the house, to anchor the corners of the landscape, and flank an entry.

-– Severely prune back remaining shrubs.
+- Severely prune back remaining shrubs.
 One of the things I love about most shrubs is that they have a ‘restart button’ where much of the damage that has been done due to excessive pruning can be reversed.
 Severe renewal pruning entails pruning back shrubs to approximately 1 1/2 feet tall and wide.
 You’ll have nothing left but woody branches and little to no leaves.
-However, this stimulates the plant to produce new, healthy growth.
-For summer-blooming shrubs like those above, this type of pruning should be done in spring.
+However, this stimulates plants to produce new, healthy growth.
+This type of pruning should be done in spring.
 The key is to keep hedge trimmers away from your newly pruned shrubs forever.
 Any pruning should be done using hand pruners, loppers, and pruning saws.
 This will work with most shrubs except for a few that were in declining health.

 Click here to see how to prune flowering shrubs correctly.

-– Incorporate lower-growing plants such as groundcovers and succulents.
+- Incorporate lower-growing plants such as groundcovers and succulents.
 A well-designed landscape has plants with varying heights, including those at ground level.
-For this particular drought tolerant landscape, I would add a few boulders and plant some gopher plant (Euphorbia rigida) and twin flower agave (Agave geminiflora) alongside them.
+For the landscape above, I’d add a few boulders and plant some gopher plant (Euphorbia rigida) and twin-flower agave (Agave geminiflora) alongside them.
 Other ideas for low-growing succulents include ‘Blue Elf’ aloe, Moroccan mound, and artichoke agave.
 Flowering groundcovers would also look nice like angelita daisy (Tetraneuris acaulis), blackfoot daisy (Melampodium leucanthum), and sandpaper verbena (Glandularia rigida).
-I also like to use damianita, trailing lantana, and penstemon for color at lower heights.
+I like to use damianita, trailing lantana, and penstemon for color at lower heights.

-Transforming this landscape and others like it doesn’t have to be difficult, and the results are dramatic.
-What you’ll be left with is a beautiful landscape filled with healthy plants that use less water and needs little maintenance.
+Transforming the problematic landscape shown earlier, and others like it isn’t difficult, and the results are dramatic.
+What you are left with is a beautiful landscape filled with healthy plants that use less water and needs little maintenance.